 - Give a personal statement (must be signed and stamped by the bank if from a non-USA bank).

-- If you will be financially supported by a U.S. citizen or resident, submit an Affidavit of Support from a bank, parent, guardian, sponsor, or government agency, and their original most recent bank statement.
-Make sure that the Affidavit of Support lists the supporting funds that cover your tuition, cost of living, and at least $3,000 for each dependent who is listed on the I-20.
+- If you will be financially supported by a U.S. citizen or resident or someone outside of the U.S., submit an Affidavit of Support and a support letter from a bank, parent, guardian, sponsor, or government agency and their original most recent bank statement.
+Make sure that the support form lists the supporting funds that cover your tuition, cost of living, and at least $3,000 for each dependent who is listed on the I-20.

 - Submit original and English translations of official transcripts or diplomas from secondary schools and colleges attended.